B1aZer/sonicity/docs/gameloop.md

     Goal:

-        Build Banks and exchange to erc 20
+        Build Banks and exchange to erc 20, then upgrade banks + limit - burn

 🏛 5.
 Unlock Citywide Systems